sjaturner/arrange/README.md

 ## Introduction

-This program is a command line too which operates on a stream of space separated tokens and arranges them in a structured format which is sent to stdout.
+This program is a command line tool which operates on a stream of space separated tokens and arranges them in a structured format which is sent to stdout.